ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-use-java-interoperability.md

 > cp <path-to-snakeyaml-lib>/snakeyaml-1.25.jar javalibs
 ```

-Add SnakeYAML library to the Ballerina.toml file
+#### Add SnakeYAML library to the Ballerina.toml file
-Copy and paste the following TOML snippet to the Ballerina.toml file in your project’s root directory.
+Copy and paste the following TOML snippet to the `Ballerina.toml` file in your project’s root directory.
 This step ensures that the SnakeYAML library is always packaged with the stand-alone executable jar generated for your Ballerina program.
-Refer to the “Packaging Java libraries with Ballerina programs” for more details.
+Refer to the [Packaging Java libraries with Ballerina programs](#packaging-java-libraries-with-ballerina-programs) for more details.

 ```toml
 [platform]